tobben1998/scrypto/defi_fund/README.md

 resim call-method $defifunds change_deposit_fee_defifunds_all 1 --proofs 1,$defifunds_admin_badge
 ```

-Create a new fund using account 2, and set a deposit fee that goes to the fundmanager
+Create a new fund using account 2, and set a deposit fee that goes to the fund manager

 ```sh
 resim set-default-account $acc2 $pk2